farid-ud-din/farid-ud-din/README.md

 ###

-<p align="left">My name is Farid and I'm a Front-End Developer from Lahore, Pakistan.</p>
+<p align="left">My name is Farid ud din and I'm a Web Developer from Lahore, Pakistan.</p>

 ###